S Corporation Owner Who Didn’t Receive Distribution Subject to Tax

 The unspecified closing date that could be determined by the non-retiring partner is also problematic.
 The agreement should have set a specific closing date, rather than leaving the closing date open for such a long period and allowing one party to decide what the actual date would be.
 This allowed time for the company to accrue profits that would be subject to tax.
 It could have also presented a situation where the non-retiring brother accelerated income and delayed deductions for the business in an effort to shift more of the Federal income tax liability to the retiring brother.
 The case does not indicate that this happened here, but it may very well have.

 Suffice it to say that the agreement should have addressed these details and the resulting tax consequences.
-In reading the case, it seems like the retiring brother did not hire a tax advisor to help negotiate the agreement.
-One is left wondering if the non-retiring brother did have a tax advisor advising him.
+In reading the case, it seems like the retiring brother did not hire a tax attorney to help negotiate the agreement.
+One is left wondering if the non-retiring brother did have a tax attorney advising him.